Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 The ECS task definition is managed using a template file [task-definition.json](terraform/task-definition.json).
 To update the task definition:

 1. Modify the `task-definition.json`.
-2. Ensure any new environment variables are added to the `environment` section with appropriate placeholders.
+2. Ensure any new environment variables are added to the `environment` section.
-3. Update the GitHub Actions workflows to replace new placeholders with the corresponding GitHub Secrets or AWS Secrets Manager references.
+3. Update the GitHub Actions workflows to replace placeholders with the corresponding GitHub Secrets.

 #### ECS Service Configuration

 The ECS service is configured in the `main.tf` file, including:

-- Service name: "credex-core-service"
+- Service name: "credex-core-service-${environment}"
-- Cluster: "credex-cluster"
+- Cluster: "credex-cluster-${environment}"
 - Launch type: FARGATE
 - Desired count: 1 (adjustable based on load requirements)
 - Network configuration and security group settings

 ### 5.3 Neo4j Deployment and Management

-The project uses Neo4j for both staging and production environments, managed through Terraform.
+The project uses Neo4j for all environments, managed through Terraform.

 1. Production Environment:
    - Neo4j Enterprise Edition
    - Two separate instances: LedgerSpace and SearchSpace
    - Deployed on AWS EC2 instances (m5.large)

-2. Staging Environment:
+2. Staging and Development Environments:
    - Neo4j Community Edition
    - Two separate instances: LedgerSpace and SearchSpace
    - Deployed on AWS EC2 instances (t3.medium)

-Neo4j instances are defined and deployed automatically through the Terraform configuration in `terraform/main.tf`, including:
+Neo4j instances are defined and deployed automatically through the Terraform configuration in `terraform/main.tf`.

-- Creation of EC2 instances
-- Configuration of security groups
-- Setting up AWS Secrets Manager to store connection details

-Neo4j instances are configured using the `user_data` script in the EC2 instance definitions within the Terraform configuration.
-Security groups in `terraform/main.tf` are pre-configured to restrict access to the Neo4j instances as needed.

 ### 5.4 Neo4j AMI Management

-We have implemented an automated process for managing Neo4j AMIs (Amazon Machine Images) using Terraform.
+We have implemented an automated process for managing Neo4j AMIs using Terraform.
 This process ensures that Neo4j instances are always running the latest version and that updates are handled efficiently.

-#### AMI Creation and Update Process

-1. **Initial AMI Creation**:

-- When no Neo4j AMI exists, the Terraform script automatically creates a new AMI.
-- It launches a temporary EC2 instance, installs Neo4j, and creates an AMI from this instance.
-- The AMI is tagged with the Neo4j version for easy identification.

-2. **Update Checking**:

-- On subsequent Terraform runs, the script checks for the existence of a Neo4j AMI.
-- If an AMI exists, it compares the current version with the latest available Neo4j version.

-3. **Automatic Updates**:

-- If a newer Neo4j version is available, the script creates a new AMI with the updated version.
-- The new AMI is created using the same process as the initial creation.

-4. **Version Management**:

-- The Neo4j version is managed through a Terraform variable `neo4j_version`.
-- When a new AMI is created due to an update, the script updates the `terraform.tfvars` file with the new version.

-5. **Instance Configuration**:
-- All Neo4j instances (production and staging) use the latest AMI automatically.
-- The `depends_on` attribute ensures that the AMI management process completes before instance creation.

-#### Implementation Details

-The AMI management process is implemented in the `null_resource.neo4j_ami_management` resource in `terraform/main.tf`.
-Key components include:

-- A bash script that handles AMI creation, update checking, and version management.
-- Use of AWS CLI commands to interact with EC2 and create AMIs.
-- A function to fetch the latest Neo4j version from the official website.
-- Logic to compare versions and decide whether an update is necessary.

-#### Benefits

-- Ensures Neo4j instances are always running the latest version.
-- Automates the process of creating and updating AMIs.
-- Maintains version consistency across all Neo4j instances.
-- Allows for easy rollback by keeping previous AMIs (implementation of AMI retention policy is recommended).

-#### Considerations

-- Ensure proper IAM permissions are in place for AMI creation and management.
-- Monitor the AMI creation process, especially in production environments.
-- Implement a retention policy for old AMIs to manage storage costs.
-- Regularly review and update the AMI creation script to ensure it remains compatible with the latest Neo4j versions and AWS best practices.

 ## 6. Deployment Process

 ### 6.1 Manual Deployment

+1. Ensure AWS credentials are properly set up in your local environment.
-1. Set the `NODE_ENV` environment variable to either `production`, `staging`, or `development`.
+2. Set the `NODE_ENV` environment variable to either `production`, `staging`, or `development`.
-2. Run `npm run deploy-and-verify` from the project root directory.
+3. Run `npm run deploy-and-verify` from the project root directory.
-3. If `NODE_ENV` is set to `development`, select the target environment when prompted.
+4. If `NODE_ENV` is set to `development`, select the target environment when prompted.
-4. The script will handle the Terraform deployment, ECS service updates, and verification steps.
+5. The script will verify AWS credentials, Neo4j credentials, handle the Terraform deployment, ECS service updates, and verification steps.

 ### 6.2 Automated Deployment via GitHub Actions

-1. Push changes to the `stage` branch.
+1. For staging: Push changes to the `stage` branch.
+2. For production: Push changes to the `prod` branch.
+3. For development: Manually trigger the workflow from the GitHub Actions tab.

-2. The `deploy-staging.yml` GitHub Actions workflow will automatically:
+The respective GitHub Actions workflow will automatically:
 - Build the Docker image
 - Push the image to ECR
-- Update the ECS task definition with staging-specific environment variables
+- Update the ECS task definition with environment-specific variables
-- Deploy to the staging ECS cluster
+- Deploy to the appropriate ECS cluster

 ### 6.3 Environment-specific Behavior

 - **Production**: When `NODE_ENV=production`, the script will deploy to the production environment without prompting.
 - **Staging**: When `NODE_ENV=staging`, the script will deploy to the staging environment without prompting.
-- **Development**: When `NODE_ENV=development`, the script will prompt you to choose between deploying to production or staging.
+- **Development**: When `NODE_ENV=development`, the script will prompt you to choose between deploying to production, staging, or development.

 ## 7. Monitoring and Logging